 Choosing the best stores for online coupons can be a somewhat subjective task.
 It really depends on what stores you like to shop, and whether you find their policies useful.
 We reached out to our coupon-savvy colleagues for their opinions on the top stores.

-- Bed Bath & Beyond: Technically, this home store only accepts a coupon labeled as in-store, well, in-store.
-But according to its coupon policy, you can place your order online, and then take your coupon in-store (along with your invoice and payment method) to have the difference credited.
+- Bed Bath & Beyond: Technically, this home store only accepts a coupon labeled as "in-store only," well, in-store.
+But according to its coupon policy, you can purchase online, then take the coupon, invoice, and payment method to your local store and have the difference credited.
 The policy also indicates that you can receive coupons via mail, email, or on mobile.

 - Sephora: The beauty store tends to offer a fair amount of coupons that provide savings as well as free samples. "[It's a] great way to get travel-size products or test new products," Buchanan says.